 11. Tom Clancy’s The Division 2

 The campaign in The Division 2 is far more engaging than the one in the first game, thanks to the removal of unnecessary side objectives and the enhancement of open-world optional pursuits.
 Its endgame is also a sublimely different offering compared to what came before it, with levels being remixed, the environment seeming more alive, and the challenge of side activities being ramped up to keep you playing until the very end.

 Each of the major campaign missions recreates a realistic setting and atmosphere.
-In light of the fact that no one truly creates linear third-person shooter games these days, the ones included here are standalone components of a large open world looter game.
-It is easy to forget what these kind of levels feel like when they are built effectively, but they can be really challenging.
+In light of the fact that no one truly creates linear third-person shooter games these days, the ones included here are standalone components of a large open-world looter game.
+It is easy to forget what these kinds of levels feel like when they are built effectively, but they can be really challenging.

-Like it or not, Tom Clancy’s series of videos games have always been some of the top war games on PS4 and The Division 2 is a top contender in our list when it comes to competing other series of video games from this brand.
+Like it or not, Tom Clancy’s series of video games have always been some of the top war games on PS4 and The Division 2 is a top contender in our list when it comes to competing with other series of video games from this brand.